Black-headed gull: Walking displays

 Black-headed gulls display both head-bobbing walking (HBW) and non-bobbing walking (NBW).
 Head-bobbing walking is expressed by a hold phase and a thrust phase.
 The hold phase in black-headed gulls occurs mainly during the single support phase and is when the bird balances its head to equal the environment.
 Head-bobbing walking occurs during a seeking type foraging by walking through water and includes benefits such as enhancing motion and pattern detection and gathering depth information from motion parallax during the thrust phase.
 Non-bobbing walking occurs when black-headed gulls are displaying a waiting behaviour while foraging on flat surfaces.

+Synchronisation

+Observations on the behaviour of black-headed gulls show that individuals synchronise their vigilance activity with other neighbouring black-headed gulls.
+Synchronisation in black-headed gulls groups is dependent on the distance between the individuals.

 Uses

-The eggs of the black-headed gull are considered a delicacy by some in the UK and are eaten hard boiled.
+The eggs of the black-headed gull were considered a delicacy by some in the UK and eaten hard boiled.
 The collection of black-headed gull eggs is heavily regulated by the UK government.
-Eggs may only be taken by a small number of licensed individuals at six sites between April 1 and May 15 each year and only a single egg may be taken from each nest.
-No eggs are permitted to be sold after June 30.
+Eggs may only be taken by a small number of licensed individuals at six sites between 1 April and 15 May each year and only a single egg may be taken from each nest.
+No eggs are permitted to be sold after 30 June.
 As the gulls tend to lay in late April and early May, the eggs are only available to purchase for 3 or 4 weeks per year.

-Synchronization

-Observations on the behavior of black-headed gulls show that black-headed gulls individuals synchronize their vigilance activity with other black-headed gulls neighbors.
-Synchronization in black-headed gulls groups is dependent on the distance between the black-headed gulls members.

-Australian discovery

-On 19th October 1991, local Broome birder Brian Kane saw a strange species of bird while trawling the local sewer ponds.
-Upon seeing this bird, he contacted the Broome Bird Observatory by telephone to verify the species, however there was conjecture regarding its identity.
-Kane took photos of the bird and recorded field notes, before sending this information to the Appraisals Committee in Hobart, Tasmania, who were able to confirm that it was indeed a black-headed gull.
-This was the first recorded sighting of the species in Australia.